Topological Phase Transitions in a Constrained Two-Qubit Quantum Control Landscape

-In \cite{Supplemental} we provide a movie showing the evolution of the protocol under LMC dynamics, moving from the blue to the orange portion of the connected component $C_\pm$.

-Different connected components may possess substantially different physical features.
-For example, in the insets of Fig.~\ref{fig:bloch_sphere} we show the norm $\abs{n(t)}$ of the Bloch sphere vectors.
-The entanglement entropy $S_E=-q\log q - (1-q)\log(1-q)$ with $q=(\abs{n}+1)/2$ is different in the three cases.
-In particular, the minimum value $\abs{n}{\approx}0.5$ reached by $C_3$ trajectories (purple), is half the value reached by $C_+,C_-$ trajectories (orange and blue).
-We expect that, if present, noise may reveal some of these trajectories as more robust than others.

-\textit{Outlook.---} We present numerical evidence of a new class of control landscape phase transitions (CLPTs), involving topological properties of the optimal level set; we illustrate the underlying mechanism using a constrained two-qubit state-preparation problem.
-In particular, we infer information about the topology of the optimal level set by sampling optimal protocols via stochastic homotopic dynamics and considering (i) the distances between sampled sets, and (ii) the control symmetry-breaking order parameter.
+\textit{Outlook.---} We have presented numerical evidence of a new class of control landscape phase transitions (CLPTs), involving topological properties of the optimal level set and independent of the symmetries(s) of the control problem.
+We have illustrated the underlying mechanism using a constrained two-qubit state-preparation problem.
+In particular, we infer global information about the topology of the optimal level set by sampling optimal protocols via stochastic homotopic dynamics and considering (i) the distances between sampled sets, and (ii) the control symmetry-breaking order parameter.

-The techniques we have developed are general and can be applied straightforwardly to detect CLPTs in generic control problems.
-For protocol durations greater than the quantum speed limit, the optimal level set consists of a few connected components, each containing infinitely many homotopically equivalent optimal protocols.
+The techniques and concepts we have developed are general and can be applied straightforwardly to detect CLPTs in generic control problems.
+Our novel approach shows that, for protocol durations greater than the quantum speed limit, the optimal level set consists of a few connected components, each containing infinitely many homotopically equivalent optimal protocols.
 By tracking the number of connected components as the duration of the quantum evolution is changed, we discover two types of topological CLPTs: in the first type, distinct connected components $C_i,C_j$ undergo a merging process $C_i C_j {\to} C_{i+j}$; in the second type, a new connected component originates from a sub-optimal protocol (local trap) reaching global optimality.

-Our study raises the question about the existence of topological CLPTs involving \emph{higher} Betti numbers of the optimal level set; these may be detected, for example, using more advanced techniques of Topological Data Analysis \cite{carlsson2021topological,wasserman2016topological}.
+Our study raises the question about the existence of topological CLPTs involving \emph{higher} Betti numbers of the optimal level set; these may be detected, e.g., using more advanced techniques from Topological Data Analysis \cite{carlsson2021topological,wasserman2016topological}.
+For instance, we expect a change in higher Betti numbers to occur at the quantum speed limit transition, as a previous work suggests a drastic change in the shape of the optimal level set, from a single point to a high-dimensional truncated hyperboloid~\cite{beato2025toward}.